 When do you add your teenager to your car insurance

-If you’re planning to add your child to your car insurance policy, you might be wondering when is the right time to do it.
-Ideally, you should add your child to your policy as soon as they get their driver’s license.
+And if you’re planning to add your child to your car insurance policy, you might also be wondering when is the right time to do it.
+You should add your child to your policy as soon as they get their driver’s license.

-When your child has a learners permit and is practicing driving with an adult in the car, they’ll be automatically covered by your insurance.
+When your child has a learners permit and is practicing driving with an adult in the car, they’re automatically covered by your insurance.
 However, as soon as they have a license and regular access to a car, they need to be listed on your policy.

 Some states, such as Florida, provide insurance carriers with ‘risk alert’ reports.
 These reports advise them of any licensed operators that possess the insured’s address on their driver’s license.
 After receiving risk alert reports, carriers usually reach out to policyholders and request one of the following: